 In today’s competitive international marketplace, companies are under intense pressure to lower costs.
-This has lead to China being the ‘factory of the world’ but now as manufacturing moves to other countries, other other opportunities for business process outsourcing (BPO) in China rise.
+This has lead to China being the ‘factory of the world’ but now as manufacturing moves to other countries, other opportunities for business process outsourcing (BPO) in China rise.
 Does that mean China is the next destination for call centers?

 Call centers can be classified into different types: call service and product offering forms.
-According to the product offering forms, a call center can be divided into In-house call centers type, outsourcing type and hybrid type.
+According to the product offering forms, a call center can be divided into In-house call centers type, outsourcing type, and hybrid type.

-The market of call in centers in China is on the rise.
+The market of call-in centers in China is on the rise.
 It was estimated that China’s call center seats will exceed 2 million by 2020.

 The development of Call centers in China

 Between 1995 and 1998, the concept of call centers was introduced by Lucent Technologies (朗讯).
 From then to 2001, the market entered a period of rapid growth.
-The third and fourth step of the development of call centers in China consisted of integrating call technology in the Telecom industry and other industries later on.
+The third and fourth steps of the development of call centers in China consisted of integrating call technology in the Telecom industry and other industries later on.

-At present, China has formed six call center industry clusters in the Yangtze River Delta, the Bohai Rim, the Three Eastern Provinces, the Central Region, the Pearl River Delta, Sichuan, Guizhou and Chongqing.
+At present, China has formed six call center industry clusters in the Yangtze River Delta, the Bohai Rim, the Three Eastern Provinces, the Central Region, the Pearl River Delta, Sichuan, Guizhou, and Chongqing.

-The number of call center agents in these six clusters accounts for 93% of the country with a strong presence in Chengdu, Chongqing, Guiyang and Zunyi.
+The number of call center agents in these six clusters accounts for 93% of the country with a strong presence in Chengdu, Chongqing, Guiyang, and Zunyi.

 To outsource call centers in China, prices range from 4,000 yuan up to 10,000 yuan per month and per person contracted.
 Prices are decided ahead of the deal depending on the complexity of the product or service and whether or not it is on a long or short-term.